Bjorn’s Health Struggles

 Bjorn is a 48-year-old independent filmmaker who works for some environmental non-profits.
 He has a passion for wilderness adventure, particularly using “the technology called the Fat Bike, you know the fat bike was invented in Alaska to ride on winter trails like the Iditarod trail, but I’ve been for the last dozen years or so exploring far and away with these things.”

-Bjorn started out eating the same diet that everyone else eats for this type of adventure, Snickers bars and energy blocks, constantly eating to “keep my blood sugar up” but “I just started getting fatter and fatter, sicker and sicker, and sore.”
+Bjorn started out eating the same diet that everyone else eats for this type of adventure, Snickers bars, and energy blocks, constantly eating to “keep my blood sugar up” but “I just started getting fatter and fatter, sicker and sicker, and sore.”
 He had some lab work done and discovered he had developed metabolic syndrome.
+His story is yet another example of how exercise doesn’t make up for a bad diet.

 He also developed a knee problem, which “continued to get progressively more and more achy” with accompanying noticeable swelling.